mishka-group/mishka_installer/README.md

 ### Events and Hook
 ---

-In this section, you can define a series of events for each event, for example: after **successful registration** or **unsuccessful purchase** from “the store”, and for each event, put a set of callbacks in one module.
+In this section, you can define a series of plugins for each event, for example: after **successful registration** or **unsuccessful purchase** from “the store”, and for each event, put a set of callbacks in one module.